ACCarnall/SpectRes/README.md

 ## Installation

 The code is currently formatted as a single Python function.
-If you want the function to be available to your other Python scripts, either copy the _spectres.py_ file into the directory containing the scripts, or you can add the directory containing it to your **PYTHONPATH** variable.
+If you want the function to be available to your other Python scripts, either copy the _spectres.py_ file into the directory containing the scripts, or you can add the directory containing the SpectRes folder to your **PYTHONPATH** variable.

 ## Using The Code